iqballiii/i18n_demo/README.md

 This is a beginner application for internalization (i18n).
 The application also has got the following features:

-- Provider: State management Package - To add the items from a list and remove them from the favorites list.
+- **Provider**: State management Package - To add the items from a list and remove them from the favorites list.

-- Easy Localization: i18n multi-language package - Using this package you can make your app i18 enabled.
+- **Easy Localization**: i18n multi-language package - Using this package you can make your app i18 enabled.

-- Shared Preferences: Local Offline Storage - This package is used for saving the language prefernce for when it is opened again after being closed or after restarting the state of the application.
+- **Shared Preferences**: Local Offline Storage - This package is used for saving the language prefernce for when it is opened again after being closed or after restarting the state of the application.

 - Along with the above mentioned features, this application has been unit tested, widget tested and integraton tested by running the following steps: